Hackamores By Design

 Learn about a few of the popular hackamores designed and used by barrel racers, including the Jim Warner hackamore, the Stivers hackamore and the Bozo sidepull.

 The traditional mechanical hackamore leaves a lot to be desired when it comes to barrel racing.
 With few alternatives available, trainers began to experiment with their own versions—ones that catered to the demands of the sport.

-Some of the most popular barrel racing hackamores include the Warner Hackamore, developed by trainer and futurity competitor Jim Warner, the Stivers Hackamore, created by trainer and futurity competitor Bobby Stivers, and the Bozo Sidepull, created by Steve Lazor and made popular by Women’s Professional Rodeo Association’s four-time world champ Kristie Peterson.
+Some of the most popular barrel racing hackamores include the Jim Warner hackamore, developed by trainer and futurity competitor Jim Warner, the Stivers hackamore, created by trainer and futurity competitor Bobby Stivers, and the Bozo sidepull, created by Steve Lazor and made popular by Women’s Professional Rodeo Association four-time world champ Kristie Peterson.
 Here, Warner, Stivers and Peterson talk about the nuts and bolts behind these popular tools.

-Perhaps the most popular barrel racing hackamore, the Warner Hackamore is found in tack rooms across the country.
+Perhaps the most popular barrel racing hackamore, the Jim Warner hackamore is found in tack rooms across the country.

-“Every time Reinsman sends me a royalty check, I think that surely everyone must have one by now,” laughs multiple futurity champion Jim Warner.
+“Every time Reinsman sends me a royalty check, I think that surely everyone must have one by now,” laughed multiple futurity champion Jim Warner.

 Warner developed the hackamore in the early 1990s when he was living in Gainesville, Texas.
 Rod Teuscher of RT Bits & Spurs in Gainesville made the initial prototypes and Warner had a few made elsewhere before Reinsman bought the rights to the hackamore.

-“They really did me a favor by asking me about it,” he said.
-“I didn’t have a patent on it or anything and they could have taken over without even asking me.
+“They really did me a favor by asking me about it,” Warner said.
+“I didn’t have a patent on it or anything, and they could have taken over without even asking me.
 I couldn’t even begin to keep up with the numbers.
 I don’t even have a clue how many they’ve sold.”

-As with all great ideas there’s generally a muse that generates the flurry of thought behind the design.
-For Warner, it was a 3-year-old Jet Of Honor that he was trying to get ready for the 4-year-old futurities.
+As with all great ideas, there’s generally a muse that generates the flurry of thought behind the design.
+For Warner, it was a 3-year-old Jet Of Honor colt he was getting ready for the 4-year-old futurities.

-“They’ve (the Jet Of Honors) always been a little funny about their mouths,” he recalls.
-“I tried a hackamore but it was too stiff and that’s what got me to thinking, ‘Man, if I could just get a hackamore with a little more bend.’
+“[Jet Of Honor offspring] have always been a little funny about their mouths,” Warner said.
+“I tried a hackamore but it was too stiff, and that’s what got me to thinking, ‘Man, if I could just get a hackamore with a little more bend.’
 I thought wouldn’t it be neat to make a hackamore that would give you more side pull, and that’s where we came up with the shanks that swivel.
 It seems to give you a lot more bend and flex than the traditional hackamore.”

 Through a lot of trial and error, a hybrid hackamore and sidepull was born.